-- 1 For these Funds the ACD's remuneration (that is the Annual Management Charge) is taken from the capital of the Fund.
-This may have the effect of limiting capital growth or eroding capital if there is insufficient growth. - 2 The OCF is estimated following a change of strategy of the Fund on 24 September 2024. - 3 The costs that the Fund incurs relating to investments in underlying closed ended investments (such as investment trusts) are no longer included in the OCF.
-These costs vary and are approximately 0.04% for this reporting period. - 4 The costs that the Fund incurs relating to investments in underlying closed ended investments (such as investment trusts) are no longer included in the OCF.
-These costs vary and are approximately 0.03% for this reporting period. - 5 This Fund is currently being wound up and is no longer available for investment. - 6 The OCF is estimated with effect from 6 May 2025.
+For these Funds the ACD's remuneration (that is the Annual Management Charge) is taken from the capital of the Fund.
+This may have the effect of limiting capital growth or eroding capital if there is insufficient growth.

+The OCF is estimated following a change of strategy of the Fund on 24 September 2024.

+- The costs that the Fund incurs relating to investments in underlying closed ended investments (such as investment trusts) are no longer included in the OCF.
+These costs vary and are approximately 0.04% for this reporting period. - The costs that the Fund incurs relating to investments in underlying closed ended investments (such as investment trusts) are no longer included in the OCF.
+These costs vary and are approximately 0.03% for this reporting period. - This Fund is currently being wound up and is no longer available for investment. - The OCF is estimated with effect from 6 May 2025.
 From this date there was an increase to the AMC applied for this share class and the introduction of discounts to the AMC (where applicable).
 The fees for Administrator and Electronic Instruction Routing services are included in the calculation of the OCF.
-A copy of the shareholder communication explaining the changes is available on the HSBC Global Asset Management (UK) Limited website. - + The ACD applies discounts to the Annual Management Charge for the Income C and Accumulation C Share Class for this Fund as described in the 'Discounts to the Annual Management Charge' section below.
+A copy of the shareholder communication explaining the changes is available on the HSBC Global Asset Management (UK) Limited website. - The OCF is estimated as this Share Class launched on 23 July 2025. - + The ACD applies discounts to the Annual Management Charge for the Income C and Accumulation C Share Class for this Fund as described in the 'Discounts to the Annual Management Charge' section below.